 The Subprime Shakeout law blog was launched in the summer of 2008 by Isaac Gradman with the goal of educating and informing lawyers and non-lawyers alike about securitization, subprime loans, and the lending practices that engendered the country’s most devastating financial crisis since The Great Depression.
 The Shakeout began by simply following and analyzing the most important litigation and legislation that cropped up in the aftermath of the crisis, most of which was initiated either by stockholders or insurance companies.
 Soon, however, The Shakeout began to question why RMBS bondholders – which had similar rights to force the repurchase of loans that did not meet established lending guidelines as the bond and mortgage insurers – were not as active as these other stakeholders in enforcing their claims for relief.

 Since that time, much of the focus of the blog has shifted to analyzing and advocating the trend of improved transparency and increased bondholder activity in RMBS litigation.
-In the seven years since its launch, The Subprime Shakeout has been frequently recognized in national publications as a leading resource on these and other mortgage litigation issues.
+In the decade since its launch, The Subprime Shakeout has been frequently recognized in national publications as a leading resource on these and other mortgage litigation issues.

 Loyal readers of The Subprime Shakeout will notice that the blog was given a design and organizational overhaul a few years back.
 This redesign was undertaken in an ongoing effort to make the blog more user-friendly and its content more accessible.
 Isaac welcomes any feedback regarding these changes.